105ron/csv-export/README.md

-# README
+# CSV Export Sample

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This simple Rails application only has one view with the ability to export the Student model with the Schools name from a Active Record belongs_to association.

+This was built using:

-* Ruby version
+* Ruby version 2.3.0

-* System dependencies

-* Configuration
+* Rails version 5.0.0.1

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* PostgresSQL 0.18